rayalan/binary-adages/content/pages/profile-interview-answers.md

 _"He is a great out-of-the-box thinker, able to quickly present alternative points of view on architectural and business design decisions."_

-_"Alan is good at delegating work amongst team-members.
+_"Alan is good at delegating work amongst team members.
 While it can be tempting as a manager to micro-manage tasks, Alan has a knack for assigning tasks in a way that allows the team to be independently productive and have freedom in our work."_

 _"He really cares about his team members as people and is genuinely open to working with them through their individual concerns and goals."_